imattau/PaiDuan/README.md

 Control how many events are requested per page by setting `NEXT_PUBLIC_FEED_LIMIT` (defaults to `20`).

+## Feed resume & session queue

+When `enableFeedResume` is enabled in **Settings**, the feed buffers items in a session‑scoped queue and stores a cursor for the last seen video.
+The cursor keeps the event id and timestamp in `localStorage` so a refresh scrolls back to the same position.
+A one‑week freshness rule drops entries older than seven days and drives `since` timestamps on feed requests.
+If the stored cursor points to a pruned or stale video, the feed starts from the top instead of resuming.

+### Developer testing

+1. Enable **Feed Resume** in the app settings.
+2. Scroll a few videos down the feed.
+3. Refresh the page – the feed should restore to the same video if the cursor is still within the one‑week window.
+4. Clear `localStorage` or disable the flag to reset the cursor.
+5. If the feed fails to resume, older videos may have been pruned; load newer items and try again.

 ## PWA features

 The web client ships as a Progressive Web App: